-MCC runs a Child Development Center (CDC) for preschoolers through kindergarten age as a Lab School for MCC's Early Childhood Education (ECE) students.
+The Child Development Center (CDC), run by a private vendor, is for preschoolers through kindergarten age as a Lab School for MCC's Early Childhood Education (ECE) students.
 The CDC is staffed by fully degreed ECE teachers and supervised student interns and offers part-time, full-time and drop-in options, developmentally appropriate and individualized programming and low ratios.